biemond/vagrant-puppetmaster/puppet/modules/orawls/README.markdown

 - [start or stop AdminServer, Managed or a Cluster](#control)
 - [StoreUserConfig](#storeuserconfig) for storing WebLogic Credentials and using in WLST

-###Fusion Middleware Features
+### Fusion Middleware Features 11g & 12.1.3
 - installs [FMW](#fmw) software(add-on) to a middleware home, like OSB,SOA Suite, Oracle Identity & Access Management, Oracle Unified Directory, WebCenter Portal + Content
 - [WebTier](#webtier) Oracle HTTP server
-- [OSB, SOA Suite](#fmwcluster) ( with BPM ) and BAM Cluster configuration support ( convert single osb/soa/bam servers to clusters and migrate OPSS to the database )
+- [OSB, SOA Suite](#fmwcluster) with BPM and BAM Cluster configuration support ( convert single osb/soa/bam servers to clusters and migrate OPSS to the database )
 - [ADF/JRF support](#fmwclusterjrf), Assign JRF libraries to a Server or Cluster target
-- [OIM IDM](#oimconfig) / OAM configurations with Oracle OHS OAM WebGate
+- [OIM IDM](#oimconfig) / OAM configurations with Oracle OHS OAM WebGate, Also Cluster support for OIM OAM
 - [OUD](#instance) OUD Oracle Unified Directory install, WebLogic domain, instances creation & [OUD control](#oud_control)
 - [Change FMW log](#fmwlogdir) location of a managed server
 - [Resource Adapter](#resourceadapter) plan and entries for AQ, DB and JMS

-##Wls types and providers
+## Wls types and providers
-ensurable -> create,modify,destroy + puppet resource support

 - [wls_setting](#wls_setting), set the default wls parameters for the other types and also used by puppet resource
+- [wls_adminserver](#wls_adminserver) control the adminserver or subscribe to changes
+- [wls_managedserver](#wls_managedserver) control the managed server,cluster or subscribe to changes
 - [wls_domain](#wls_domain)
 - [wls_deployment](#wls_deployment)
 - [wls_domain](#wls_domain)